A0005/IT-Support-Labs/Ticket 16 OneDrive Setup.md

 <h1>Ticket 16: OneDrive Setup</h1>

 <h2>Description</h2>
-This lab example shows how to setup OneDrive for a user.
+This lab example shows how to setup Microsoft Office 365 OneDrive for a user.

 <h2>Environments Used </h2>